reeshuffled/reeshuffled.github.io/_posts/2024-12-11-Romance-Is-Personally-Constructed.md

 tags:
 - Philosophy
 - Love/Romance
-title: Romance Is Necessarily Exclusive
+title: Romance Is Personally Constructed and Necessarily Exclusive
-slug: romance-is-necessarily-exclusive
+slug: romance-is-personally-constructed
 description: A philosophical account of romance as personally defined niche of actions reserved for a certain person/people.
 started_at: '2024-12-08 16:15:00'
 ---